jash182/jash182.github.io/README.md

 ### Projects Overview
-**The following were created using R programming.**

-This potfolio contains Three projects.
-1. New Zeland Weather
-2. TumorData
-3. Age

 The porpuse of this portfolio is to showcase my past experiances in data science.
+The follow are organized in section.

+1. R Programming
+2. Access
+3. SQL Server
+4. Python

 ### New Zealand Weather